Relay (film): Development

-Justin Piasecki's screenplay, originally titled The Broker, was featured on the 2019 "Black List" of most-liked unproduced screenplays.
+Justin Piasecki's screenplay, originally titled The Broker, was featured on the 2019 Black List of most-liked unproduced screenplays.
 It is directed by David Mackenzie.
 The film is produced by Mackenzie, Thunder Road's Basil Iwanyk, Sigma Films' Gillian Berrie and Black Bear Pictures' Teddy Schwarzman.

 Casting

 In February 2023, Riz Ahmed and Lily James were cast in the film.
-In April 2023, Sam Worthington was confirmed as a member of the cast, and was pictured on set in New York.
+In April 2023, Sam Worthington was confirmed as a member of the cast, and was photographed on set in New York.

 Filming

 Principal photography began in New York City in April 2023.
 Filming locations were also set to include Jersey City, New Jersey.

 Music

 The musical score was composed by Tony Doogan, who also worked with Mackenzie on the Netflix film Outlaw King.
 The film also features music by John Cale, Kenneth James Gibson, The Heliocentrics, Bush Tetras, Alison Cotton, and others.

 Release

 Relay had its world premiere at the Toronto International Film Festival on September 8, 2024.
 In November 2024, Bleecker Street acquired U.S. distribution rights to the film.
 It was released on August 22, 2025.
 It was previously set to be released in the second quarter of 2025.